 - Heat a cast iron or other heavy bottomed pan over low heat.
 Add entire stick of butter and melt until the butter just begins to foam.
 Sweat onions and celery in butter with salt and pepper over low heat until nearly translucent, approximately 15 minutes.

 - Place stuffing in oven safe casserole.
-Bake covered at 350°F for approximately 40 minutes.
-Remove cover and bake an additional 15 if desired to crisp up the top.
+Bake 350°F for approximately 40 minutes.

 - Share and Enjoy!

 Amount Per Serving: Calories: 520Total Fat: 19gSaturated Fat: 8gTrans Fat: 0gUnsaturated Fat: 9gCholesterol: 71mgSodium: 1201mgCarbohydrates: 74gFiber: 1gSugar: 4gProtein: 14g

 What I would have done differently had I though of it at the time

 Not much.
 This is my take on a time-honored recipe and I try to stay true to it.
 Yes, I’ve made changes here and there, but not many.
 My family is pretty set in their ways when it comes to cornbread stuffing, so I keep this one fairly consistent.
 (I don’t like rebellions.
 And if I change this up, there would be a rather violent one!)

 - My Recipe for the Ultimate Roast Turkey